alogic0/misc/haskell-tips/cabal-install-2.2.0.0_on_Windows7.md

 a simple path name.
 For example, into `d:\shonfinkel\` or `d:\haskell\`.
 We'll do the following steps for this:

 1. Install [MSYS2](http://repo.msys2.org/distrib/)
-Download the latest `tar.gz` file from there and unpack it to `d:\shonfinkel` directory.
+Download the latest `tar.gz` file from the site and unpack it to the `d:\shonfinkel` directory.
 You can choose any path, but avoid spaces and non ASCII symbols in it.
 Now we have a directory `d:\shonfinkel\msys64`.
 Run `mingw64.exe` from there it will make the initial configuration of MSYS2.
 It's useful also to go into the 'Options' menu in the opened window and change font